-If it is necessary to refer an incident to the police, this will be done through dialling 101.
+If it is necessary to refer an incident to the police, this will be done dialling 101 and making contact with the local school's police officers.

 Recording incidents

 All incidents of sharing of nudes and semi-nudes, and the decisions made in responding to them, will be recorded.
 The record-keeping arrangements set out in section 14 of this policy also apply to recording these incidents.